looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

    -  Installs normal linux utilities not BusyBox ones (e.g. ``bash``, ``coreutils``, ``tar``, ``gzip``, and ``kmod``).

-   -  Uses a custom :term:`Initramfs` image with a custom installer.
-A normal image that you can install usually creates a single root filesystem partition.
+   -  Uses a custom Initial RAM Disk (initramfs) image with a custom installer.
+A normal image that you can install usually creates a single rootfs partition.
 This image uses another installer that creates a specific partition layout.
 Not all Board Support Packages (BSPs) can use an installer.
 For such cases, you need to manually create the following partition layout on the target:

       -  First partition mounted under ``/boot``, labeled "boot".

-      -  The main root filesystem partition where this image gets installed, which is mounted under ``/``.
+      -  The main rootfs partition where this image gets installed, which is mounted under ``/``.

       -  Another partition labeled "testrootfs" where test images get